Bylaws of the Security Industry Association

 Section I. Research Committee

-The Research Committee shall spearhead the development of statistical information on the security industry and its markets and professions.
+The Research Committee shall spearhead the development of statistical and market trends information on the security industry.

-(1) Composition of Nominating Committee.
-The Nominating Committee shall consist of between three and five voting and non-voting Directors and shall include the current Chairman of the Corporation and one past Chairman of the Corporation.
-In those years in which a Chairman- Elect has been selected, he/she will also serve on the Nominating Committee.
-The Nominating Committee Members and a Nominating Committee chairperson will be appointed by the Chairman of the Corporation; the appointees shall be subject to approval by a vote of the majority of the Board of Directors then in office.
-The Corporation Chairman shall select the Nominating Committee Chairman from among non-voting and voting Directors of the Board.
+1) Composition of Nominations Committee.
+The Nominations Committee shall consist of between three (3) and five (5) Directors and shall include the current Chair of the Corporation and the Immediate Past Chair of the Corporation.
+In those years in which a Chair-Elect has been selected, he or she will also serve on the Nominations Committee.
+The chair of the Nominating Committee shall be the Immediate Past Chair of the Corporation.
+The Corporation Chair shall select any additional members from among non-voting and voting Directors of the Board.

-(2) Duties of the Nominating Committee.
-The duties of the Nominating Committee shall be to study the problems and leadership requirements of the Corporation in relationship to the Strategic Business Plan.
-The particular needs of the organization for the next term of office may be summarized in the reports that the Nominating Committee submits to the Board.
-These reports should be discussed and validated during Board meetings.
-The Nominating Committee shall then select nominees for Board seats and for Officers of the Corporation whose personal characteristics and talents meet the needs of the organization as identified by the Nominating Committee, the Strategic Planning Committee and the Board of Directors.
-Consistent with Article III, Section O, the Nominating Committee shall submit to the Chairman a list of persons nominated for election to serve as Directors.
-The Nominating Committee will also present the candidacy of any and all Members who seek Officer positions to the Board, advising the Board of the eligibility under the Bylaws of each candidate.
-Since the election of Officers is conducted after the annual meeting of Members, in which new Directors are elected by the membership, it is possible that the election of one of the Board Members to the office of Chairman will create an opening on the Board.
-In this eventuality, the Nominating Committee will submit to the Board additional eligible candidates for the vacated Board seat.
+2) Duties of the Nominations Committee.
+The Nominations Committee shall study the leadership requirements of the Corporation in relationship to the Strategic Framework.
+The Nominations Committee shall recommend nominees for Board seats and for Officers of the Corporation whose personal characteristics and talents meet the needs of the organization as identified by the Nominating Committee, the Strategic Planning Committee, and the Board of Directors.
+Consistent with Article III, Section N, the Nominations Committee shall submit to the Corporations Chair a list of persons nominated for election to serve as Directors.
+The Nominating Committee shall also present the candidacy of any and all Members who seek Officer positions to the Board, advising the Board of the eligibility under the Bylaws of each candidate.

 Section M. Strategic Planning Committee

-The Strategic Planning Committee shall maintain an awareness of developments within the security industry which impinge directly on or indirectly upon the Corporation's stated objectives of fully representing the security industry.
-The recognition of developments and evolutionary events in the industry shall be incorporated into the long-range (usually three to five years) plans which the Strategic Planning Committee will submit to the Board on an annual basis.
+The Strategic Planning Committee shall maintain an awareness of developments within the security industry that may influence the Corporation's stated objectives of fully representing the security industry.
+The recognition of developments and evolutionary events in the industry shall be incorporated into the long-range (usually three (3) to five (5) years) plans, the Strategic Planning Committee will submit to the Board on an annual basis.
 It is presumed that the objectives of the Corporation will be altered and refined as a direct result of the detailed input received from this committee.

 Section N. International Relations Committee